 Micro Credit

-A lot of blockchain-related news these days are telling us that a bank X or a corporation Y is going to use a "blockchain" to "reduce costs".
-Basically, it means that just another buzzword is considered by big banksters as just another tool to extract value from everywhere in a more efficient way and also to save on cutting job positions.
+A lot of blockchain-related news these days is telling us that a bank X or a corporation Y is going to use a "blockchain" to "reduce costs".
+Basically, it means that just another buzzword is considered by large financial institutions as just another tool to extract value more efficiently and to save costs by cutting jobs.

-While I am avoiding to say anything about "Satoshi's vision" (nothing but speculations could be dug thereafter his exodus), a broad view I witnessed in the early years around online forums users is that a cryptocurrency should provide tools to enrich the ordinary people behind their small businesses providing no much above making ends meet, not depersonalized big financial capital.
-The tools of a cryptocurrency, in the eyes of the original broad community vision, should allow people to do economic activity dependless on business size, geographic location, interest rates set by big players, and so on.
-The tools should allow people to do contracts (no paper contracts, but digital, self-enforcing, and reasonably smart contracts) dependless on differences in jurisdictions, traditions, followed business practices etc.
+While I am avoiding saying anything about "Satoshi's vision" (nothing but speculation could be dug up after his exodus), a broad view I witnessed among online forum users in the early years is that a cryptocurrency should provide tools to enrich ordinary people running small businesses providing not much above making ends meet, rather than depersonalized big financial capital.
+The tools of a cryptocurrency, in the eyes of the original broad community vision, should allow people to conduct economic activity regardless of business size, geographic location, interest rates set by big players, and so on.
+The tools should allow people to create contracts (not paper contracts, but digital, self-enforcing, and reasonably smart contracts) regardless of differences in jurisdictions, traditions, business practices, etc.

-I hope Ergo would be useful here.
-Thousands of small cooperatives and individual entrepreneurs are more important to healthy and sustainable wealth growth around the globe than a couple of corporations hiding profits in offshore heavens.
+I hope Ergo will be useful here.
+Thousands of small cooperatives and individual entrepreneurs are more important for healthy and sustainable wealth growth around the globe than a couple of corporations hiding profits in offshore havens.

 We need to assume some details now.
-In the first place, assume that there are four cooperatives in the network.
-They collectively lock 10,000 Ergs (in equal parts, so 2,500 Ergs each) in a contract, which says the following:
+First, assume that there are four cooperatives in the network.
+They collectively lock 10,000 Ergs (in equal parts, so 2,500 Ergs each) in a contract with the following conditions:

-- The cooperatives are locking money in a coin protected by a funding contract, then doing due diligence and vote on whether to fund the entrepreneur or not.
-All the contract fund (10,000 Ergs) is going to the entrepreneur if 3 votes out of 4 are for that.
-Technically, the voting is done via 3-out-of-4 threshold signature.
-If voting is not successful (3 out of 4 signatures are not collected) before the block number 1,000, any cooperative (actually, anyone) can submit withdraw transaction, which is returning 2,500 Ergs (at least) to every cooperative.
-Further, the funding contract will also be called the voting contract.
+2. The cooperatives lock money in a coin protected by a funding contract, then perform due diligence and vote on whether to fund the entrepreneur.
+The entire contract fund (10,000 Ergs) goes to the entrepreneur if 3 out of 4 votes are in favor.
+Technically, the voting is done via a 3-out-of-4 threshold signature.
+If voting is not successful (3 out of 4 signatures are not collected) before block number 1,000, any cooperative (actually, anyone) can submit a withdrawal transaction, which returns at least 2,500 Ergs to every cooperative.
+This funding contract will also be called the voting contract.

-- The investments could be spent on three goals, with some strict bounds.
-Namely, the entrepreneur must spend at least 5,000 Ergs on equipment, at least 2,000 Ergs on construction of a building needed, other funds the entrepreneur may spend arbitrarily.
+3. The investments can be spent on three goals, with strict bounds.
+Namely, the entrepreneur must spend at least 5,000 Ergs on equipment and at least 2,000 Ergs on the construction of a needed building; other funds the entrepreneur may spend arbitrarily.

-- To be sure that equipment money will be spent on equipment, the cooperative federation is using public keys of known equipment sellers in the area of the entrepreneur.
-For example, consider that there are equipment sellers with public keys pubkeyTool1, pubkeyTool2, pubkeyTool3, pubkeyTool4 in the area.
-Technically, the transfer is organized as a collective signature of one equipment sellers (thus ring signature from equipment sellers ring AND entrepreneur's signature)
+4. To ensure that equipment money will be spent on equipment, the cooperative federation uses public keys of known equipment sellers in the entrepreneur's area.
+For example, consider equipment sellers with public keys pubkeyTool1, pubkeyTool2, pubkeyTool3, pubkeyTool4 in the area.
+Technically, the transfer is organized as a collective signature of one of the equipment sellers (thus a ring signature from the equipment sellers' ring AND the entrepreneur's signature).

-- Similarly, assume that there are 3 builders in the are cooperative federation is recognizing, associated with public keys pubkeyConstr1, pubkeyConstr2, and pubkeyConstr3.
+5. Similarly, assume that there are 3 builders in the area the cooperative federation recognizes, associated with public keys pubkeyConstr1, pubkeyConstr2, and pubkeyConstr3.

-- Similarly to the voting contract, if equipment and construction contracts are not co-signed before block number 5000, the federation cooperatives could withdraw funds.
+6. Similarly to the voting contract, if equipment and construction contracts are not co-signed before block number 5000, the federation cooperatives can withdraw funds.

 There are different ways to define contracts in Ergo.
-A script in the low-level language, ErgoTree, is describing a (single) logical condition on whether a coin could be spent according it, and also a spending proof provided by a spending transaction.
-Internally, the condition is represented as a typed syntax tree thus the name.
-The structure is allowing us to do ahead-of-time cost analysis etc. Higher-level language called ErgoScript allows to have more traditional and readable description, use variables and break logic into subroutines.
+A script in the low-level language, ErgoTree, describes a (single) logical condition on whether a coin can be spent according to it, and also requires a spending proof provided by a spending transaction.
+Internally, the condition is represented as a typed syntax tree, hence the name.
+The structure allows us to do ahead-of-time cost analysis, etc. A higher-level language called ErgoScript allows for a more traditional and readable description, using variables and breaking logic into subroutines.

-Let's start with the main contract defined in (1-3) above:
+Let's start with the main contract defined in points (1-3) above:

 {